 Modes of transport and allowances

-- The 1st line is that good accessibility is essential for the continuity of education.
-Timmermans: 'That means that we will take action in locations that aren't sufficiently accessible.'
+The first prong states that good accessibility is essential for the continuity of education.
+Timmermans: ‘That means that we have to intervene in locations that are not easily accessible.’

-Should the policy and all its stimulating measures fail to lead to the desired result, Fontys still has one final ace up its sleeve: paid parking.
-In the context of the mobility agenda, a parking policy was developed in 2017.
-Timmermans: 'We will not be adding any new parking spaces, so paid parking will have to be introduced in locations that don't have sufficient capacity.'
-Fontys is also working on alternative modes of transport, developing a carpooling app, for instance, and scheduling a regular bus service between Kaldenkirchen and its Venlo campus.
+Should the policy and various incentives fail to produce the desired results, Fontys has one final ace up its sleeve: paid parking.
+As part of the mobility agenda, parking policies will be developed in 2017.
+Timmermans: ‘We won’t add any more parking spaces, so if the existing capacity turns out to be insufficient, paid parking will have to be the solution.’
+Fontys is also working on alternative modes of transport, developing a car-pooling app and launching a shuttle service between Kaldenkirchen and its Venlo campus.